-Unfortunately though this gift is not a pure gift when you return from Arcadia, being marked isn’t all it’s cracked up to be.
-A mortal so marked is more prone to insanity when she does lost clarity.
+Unfortunately, this gift is not a pure gift.
+When you return from Arcadia, being marked isn’t all it’s cracked up to be.
+A mortal so marked is more prone to insanity when she does lose Clarity.
 A character so marked gets a -1 to all rolls to resist gaining a derangement.

-I noticed in Changeling: The Lost that there was not a mortal merit a character could take that would pre-dispose them to becoming a changeling.
-Werewolves and Mages have a merit that does just that, so using some information from the books and fairy tales I wrote this up.
-Storytellers are encouraged though not to let all the characters have this as the 7th of a 7th is very rare indeed (also why I threw in the -1 to clarity rolls).
-Unfortunately the name of this Merit is altered from what I would have liked it to be as in the “Magical Traditions” book there is a merit called “Seventh Son/Daughter of a Seventh Son/Daughter” (page 122).
+Author’s Note: I noticed in Changeling: The Lost that there was not a mortal merit a character could take that would predispose them to becoming a changeling.
+Werewolves and mages have a merit that does just that, so using some information from the books and fairy tales, I wrote this up.
+Storytellers are encouraged not to let all the characters have this, as the 7th of a 7th is very rare indeed (also why I threw in the -1 to Clarity rolls).
+Unfortunately, the name of this Merit is altered from what I would have liked it to be, as in the “Magical Traditions” book there is a merit called “Seventh Son/Daughter of a Seventh Son/Daughter” (page 122).

 Please don't try to sell or misrepresent them.